 If you've been injured by substandard medical care in Missouri, you might be thinking of filing a medical malpractice lawsuit.
-It's important to point out that these cases are always extremely complicated, making the help of a good medical malpractice attorney essential.
-But it can also be helpful to understand the basics of the process before you decide to proceed to court.
-This article will cover some of the key provisions of Missouri's medical malpractice laws, including:
+If so, it helps to understand the basics of the process before you decide to proceed to court.
+This article covers some key points of Missouri's medical malpractice laws, including:

 Missouri, like all states, has laws called "statutes of limitations" that set limits on the amount of time a plaintiff (the person suing) has to file different types of cases in the civil court system.
 In Missouri, an injured person typically has two years from the date on which the medical negligence occurred to file a medical malpractice claim.

 Finally, Missouri has special rules for situations in which the injured patient is a minor younger than 18.
-In general, medical malpractice cases involving a minor child must be filed by the time the child turns 20 years old.
+In general, medical malpractice cases involving a minor child must be filed by the time the person reaches 20 years of age.